 It can, and in this toy implementation, it does.
-But it is not that hard to come up with an alternative implementation that permits an arbitrary number of threads.
-However, this is left as an exercise for the reader.
+But it is not that hard to come up with an alternative implementation that permits an arbitrary number of threads, for example, using the gcc thread facility, as shown in Section 4.2.4.